Radio 1990

 Radio 1990 is a thirty-minute music video showcase program that ran during primetime on weekdays on USA Network.
-It was intended to compete directly with the major network program Friday Night Videos, as well as MTV and other cable channel shows like Night Tracks.
+It was intended to compete directly with the NBC program Friday Night Videos, as well as MTV and other cable channel shows such as TBS's Night Tracks.
 It was a companion to another USA Network program, Night Flight, which featured a combination of music videos, interviews, standup comedy and other performances.

-The program ran from March 1983 until September 1986, and was hosted by Lisa Robinson and Kathryn Kinley.
+The program ran from March 1983 until September 1986, and was hosted by music journalist Lisa Robinson and Kathryn Kinley.
 It also featured celebrity musical guest co-hosts.
-In August 1985, Paul Stanley of KISS co-hosted for a week and Frank Zappa co-hosted during the week of Halloween 1985.
+In August 1985, Paul Stanley of Kiss co-hosted for a week and Frank Zappa co-hosted during the week of Halloween 1985.